 Are there any scholarships available to pre-optometry students?

-Unfortunately, there are no specific scholarships offered to pre-optometry students.
-However, general scholarships are offered to students through each department and college across campus.
+Additionally, general scholarships are offered to students through each department and college across campus.
 Below you will find the scholarship webpage for the popular majors listed above:

 - Biology Major Scholarships